twitter/communitynotes/content/rating-notes.md

 aliases: ["/rating-notes", "/contributing/rating-notes", "/contributing/rating"]
 ---

-Ratings help identify which notes are helpful enough to show on Twitter.
-They also help identify notes that are not helpful and should not be shown.
+Ratings help identify which notes are helpful enough to show on Twitter and notes that are not helpful and should not be shown.

 ## Rating notes on the Community Notes site